awsdocs/iam-user-guide/doc_source/reference_policies_elements_condition_operators.md

-# IAM JSON Policy Elements: Condition Operators<a name="reference_policies_elements_condition_operators"></a>
+# IAM JSON policy elements: Condition operators<a name="reference_policies_elements_condition_operators"></a>

 Use condition operators in the `Condition` element to match the condition key and value in the policy against values in the request context\.
-For more information about the `Condition` element, see [IAM JSON Policy Elements: Condition](reference_policies_elements_condition.md)\.
+For more information about the `Condition` element, see [IAM JSON policy elements: Condition](reference_policies_elements_condition.md)\.

 The condition operator that you can use in a policy depends on the condition key you choose\.
 You can choose a global condition key or a service\-specific condition key\.
-To learn which condition operator you can use for a global condition key, see [AWS Global Condition Context Keys](reference_policies_condition-keys.md)\.
+To learn which condition operator you can use for a global condition key, see [AWS global condition context keys](reference_policies_condition-keys.md)\.
 To learn which condition operator you can use for a service\-specific condition key, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.html) and choose the service that you want to view\.

 **Important**
 If the key that you specify in a policy condition is not present in the request context, the values do not match\.
 This applies to all condition operators except [\.\.\.IfExists](#Conditions_IfExists) and [Null check](#Conditions_Null)\.
 These operators test whether the key is present \(exists\) in the request context\.